UnitVectorY-Labs/ServiceAuthCentral/docs/sign/gcp-kms.md

 # GCP KMS

-GCP KMS supports managing asymmetric keys for signing that are secured such that the private key is not accessable thereby providing additional protections.
+This module provides an implementation for the JWT signing using asymmetric keys for signing using stored in [GCP KMS](https://cloud.google.com/security/products/security-key-management) with the benefit being the private key is not accessable thereby providing additional protections.

 ```mermaid
 flowchart LR